Funded by the UK Government

 The Valley Brook Corridor Scheme in Crewe is focusing on the area between Queens Park and Edleston Road, and is an exciting opportunity to improve active travel, provide environmental enhancements and make the area more attractive.

-The proposal we are currently engaging on is to connect Queens Park with Edleston Road via a high quality walking and cycling route along Electricity Street and Alton Street, with options to link this route directly to the Valley Brook.
-This will provide an improved link for pedestrians and cyclists between the town centre, Queens Park and onto the Valley Brook.
+The proposal we engaged on in September - October 2024, was to connect Queens Park with Edleston Road via a high quality walking and cycling route along Electricity Street and Alton Street, with options to link this route directly to the Valley Brook.
+This would provide an improved link for pedestrians and cyclists between the town centre, Queens Park and onto the Valley Brook.
 This may require Electricity Street and Alton Street to be made one way for vehicles, so bus service 8 would take a different eastbound route between Queens Park and Edleston Road.

 The Valley Brook Corridor Active Travel Scheme is being planned as part of a wider active travel network, alongside the Mill Street Corridor scheme, which received planning permission in March 2024.
 Physical works associated with the Mill Street Corridor scheme – public space improvements, new planting, lighting and landscaping – are expected to commence in late 2024.